With and Without: How Wearing a Corset Affects You and Your Clothes

 A corset is essential…ESSENTIAL…to wearing any period gown not only to achieve the desired silhouette, but because some historical dresses are HEAVY.
 I have a simple 1870s wool gown with no extra buttons, beading, or trims besides a plaid capelet.
 There are the obligatory bones inside the bodice to further support the shape and all told, the thing weighs 6 pounds 5 ounces.
 That’s without the cage, petticoat, slip, and underskirt.
 If it had all the bells and whistles of high fashion like draping fringe, bows, and miles of ruffles, the weight increases dramatically– up to 15 or 16 pounds!
 Other styles, like the mounds of petticoats from the 1850s, would actually bruise your hips from the weight.
 A corset offers protection from the weight of a gown in addition to giving the fabric the smooth support it needs to keep from straining and sagging.

 Court Dress, circa 1775

 An 18th century silhouette relies on stays to give the torso a cone shape and to flatten the front of the bust upward.

 The corset is undoubtedly one of the most intriguing pieces of clothing ever devised.
 It is both functional and fascinating, crossing the realm between necessity and vanity.
 The daily fashions of the 2010s rely on exercise, good genes, and diet to achieve our ideal body shape, but the corset still lingers in spite of the changing times.
 Will it ever leave us?
-Well, with the ability to squeeze myself down from a size 7 to a size 4, I don’t think my spiral steels will be leaving my closet anytime soon!
+Well, with the ability to give me a neatly defined waist where otherwise I have none, I don’t think my spiral steels will be leaving my closet anytime soon!